The following questions and answers apply to all jurisdictions in the National Electricity Market except Victoria.

 This depends on your existing energy offer.
-You will need to check this with your retailer.
+You will need to check the answer with your retailer.
 Go to Energy Made Easy to find the best available offers in your postcode.

 Will my electricity supply be interrupted during the installation?

 Your electricity supply will be interrupted for a short time during the installation.
-Your retailer must give you at least four business days’ notification of the supply interruption.
+Your retailer must give you at least 4 business days’ notice of the supply interruption.

 Is my smart meter data private?

 Yes.
 Your energy data and personal information are protected under the National Electricity Law and the Privacy Act 1988.

 What do I do if I have a problem with my meter?

 From 1 December 2017 your retailer is responsible for the meter at your property.
 If you think there is a problem or fault with your meter you should contact your electricity retailer for assistance.

 However, you should contact your distributor (the company that owns the poles and wires) if your electricity or gas stops working, there is a blackout or the supply is bad or if there is a fault or emergency, for example if an electricity pole is down.

 What if I have a complaint about my retailer or need additional help?